tuzig/peerbook/README.md

-peerbook is A WebRTC signaling server with a private address book for passwordless-users and their WebRTC peers. peerbook is based on golang and the great code from gomodule/redigo and gorilla/websocket.
+peerbook is A WebRTC signaling server with a private address book for passwordless-users and their WebRTC peers. peerbook is written in golang and using the great code from gomodule/redigo and gorilla/websocket.

-peerbook server lets users store and retrieve a list of trusted peers. their fingerprints and any other properties the app wishes to store.
+peerbook server lets users store and retrieve a list of peers.
-For example, a terminal app can add a `kind` key with the values of `client` and `server` so the client can filter list and display only servers.
+Each peer has a name, a fingerprint, a kind, an online flag and a verified flag.

 Upon connection request,
 peerbook exchanges the fingerprints so peers can ensure the peer's fingerprint